acifer/wikiconflict/README.md

 5. /annotation

 ## Steps of analysis:
+As the analysis is done on history of edit of a single article.
+All the steps need name of the article to conduct the analysis.

 ### 1.Download the Article
-We use tokens from [WikiWho API]() to identify edited tokens, so first step requires to download all the contents of the target article.
+We use tokens from [WikiWho API](https://api.wikiwho.net/en/api/v1.0.0-beta/#/) to identify edited tokens, so first step requires to download all the contents of the target article.
 Tokenised content of the article can be downloaded using the [notebook](./notebooks/1_download_rev_content.ipynb) which is saved in the data/content directory for next steps of analysis.

 ### 2. Ceate Change Object